blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/campaigns/korsarus/arcanus/monolith.md

 - Tiger god was the Titan King Batchek
 - Batchek swore to return and retake the world
 - The ruined city was once named Thahkaowahdah
+- The monolith is a trial for godhood
+- The Titan King Yevor's tomb is impossible to find

 ### Residents
 - Tuhchaizaikay(she/her, human, psion)